samkaestner/Audish/USER_GUIDE.md

 Check that:
 - ✅ No time overlaps for the same instrument
 - ✅ Sequential numbering per instrument (1, 2, 3, etc.)
-- ✅ Degree precedence respected (BM applicants scheduled first, then MM/GD, then AD, then DMA)
+- ✅ Degree precedence respected (BM applicants scheduled first)
-- ✅ Times fall within the calendar hours specified in rules.yaml (or discipline-specific overrides)
+- ✅ Times fall within the calendar hours specified in rules.yaml
 - ✅ Teacher preferences are honored when possible
-- ✅ Times respect global calendar defaults or discipline-specific overrides (if configured)

 ---